openTdataCH/netexRealisationGuideSwitzerland/docs/A4_annex_glossary.md

 Long-term planned time data concerning public transport vehicles passing a particular PointInJourneyPattern on a specified vehicle journey for a certain DayType.

 > **NeTEx XSD:** PASSING TIME indicates the time of a vehicle at a point in a journey pattern.
 There can be different types of time (arrival, departure, estimated, observed, etc.).
 TIMETABLED PASSING TIME represents  scheduled information.
+>
+> **Transmodel:** Long-term planned time data concerning public transport vehicles passing a particular POINT IN JOURNEY PATTERN on a specified VEHICLE JOURNEY for a certain DAY TYPE.

 → [Full documentation](09_timetable.md#TimetabledPassingTime)